 The CVA details climate impact risks, adaptive capacity strategies, and overall vulnerability for the following sub-sectors in the Transportation sector: Roads, active transportation (e.g., bike lanes or trails), and public transit systems (ferries and shuttle).

 Transportation infrastructure, including roads, ports, and ferry terminals, face risks from sea level rise, coastal flooding, and storm surges, threatening connectivity for goods, healthcare, and emergency response.
 While efforts to identify alternative routes are underway, private land ownership poses challenges.
 There are also limited active transportation options and constrained public transit services on the islands, especially during severe storms, highlighting the need for enhanced mobility solutions to strengthen community resilience.

+WSF, one of the County's largest GHG polluters in the county, is electrifying its ferry fleet.
+Each ferry will draw 15 MW when charging, equivalent to the entire county summer load.
+Ensuring local energy supply and infrastructure can meet that demand is essential.
+Mainland submarine cables will not be able to carry that load.

 The overall climate vulnerability for each sub-sector is summarized in Table 2, below.